 As a rough guide, self-build porch kits can start from as little as $4,900 average cost for small, 100 square foot options comprised of just the decking and railings, going up to $10,000+ average cost for a 320 square foot kit.
 The average cost per square foot generally declines slightly as size increases.

-By comparison, if you decide to you’d be looking at paying at least $7,000 in cost to build the same kind of smaller porch or $17,000+ in cost for the larger one in your deck, with those prices including design, materials, and contractor labor costs.
+By comparison, if you decide to you’d be looking at paying at least $7,000 in cost to build the same kind of smaller porch or $17,000+ in cost for the larger one in your deck, with this cost to build a porch including design, materials, and contractor labor costs.

 Porch Pricing by Material